Hackers News Hackers News

 Active Threat Status

-Fortunately, this critical flaw was discovered during internal security testing conducted by Cisco’s own engineers.
-The Cisco Product Security Incident Response Team (PSIRT) confirmed that, at the time of publication, there are no known public announcements regarding the flaw.
+Fortunately, this critical flaw was identified during internal security testing conducted by Cisco’s own engineering teams.
+The Cisco Product Security Incident Response Team (PSIRT) has confirmed that, as of the publication date, there have been no public disclosures of the flaw.
+Furthermore, current threat intelligence indicates no evidence of malicious exploitation or zero-day attacks leveraging CVE-2026-20184 in the wild.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.